Snehasish5/Solestyle_ecommerce/readme.md

 ## License

 This repository does not include an explicit license file.
-Add a LICENSE file if you intend to publish with a specific license.

-## Contact / Authors

-Project: SoleStyle (example/sample project)

----

-Generated README based on the repository files found in this workspace.
-Update any environment values, deployment instructions, or payment integration details before deploying to production.